Wenatchee, Washington: Government and politics

-Wenatchee is within Chelan County, Washington, and is in the 12th Legislative District and 8th Congressional District of Washington.
+Wenatchee has a non-partisan mayor–council form of government, with five council members elected in districts and the mayor and two council positions elected at-large.
+The terms are staggered four-year terms elected in November of odd years.
+The current mayor of Wenatchee is Mike Poirier, who was first elected in 2023.

+The city lies within the 8th congressional district, which includes all of Chelan County and crosses the Cascades to the rural areas of King, Pierce, and Snohomish counties.
+The district was enlarged to include Chelan County during the 2012 redistricting; Wenatchee was previously part of the 4th congressional district.
+The city is also within the 7th legislative district, which has two state representatives and one state senator.
+Wenatchee was part of the 12th legislative district with the rest of Chelan County until it was redrawn in 2024 to comply with a U.S. District Court order for districts in Yakima County.

 Public safety in Wenatchee is provided by three law enforcement agencies (Wenatchee Police Department, Chelan County Sheriff's Office, and the Washington State Patrol), one fire department (Chelan County Fire District No. 1), and two private ambulance companies (Ballard Ambulance and Lifeline Ambulance).
 East Wenatchee Police and Douglas County Fire District No. 2 (East Wenatchee) also assist with police and fire protection services within the city through mutual aid agreements.
+On September 30, 2022, The Chelan County Fire District #1 and the Douglas County Fire District #2 joined to form one agency known as the Wenatchee Valley Fire Department with Regional Fire Authority in the Wenatchee Valley.

 Education

 Public K-12 education in Wenatchee is provided by the Wenatchee School District, which also serves the communities of Malaga, Olds Station, South Wenatchee, Sunnyslope, and Wenatchee Heights.
 The city has seven elementary schools, three middle schools, and one high school (Wenatchee High School).
-The School District also maintains Westside High School, an alternative high school, and the Valley Academy of Learning, which is an alternative education program where parents play the active role in education of their children.
+The Wenatchee School District voted to close Columbia Elementary at the end of the 2024 School year reducing the number of elementary schools to six.
+The School District also maintains WestSide High School, an alternative high school, and the Valley Academy of Learning, which is an alternative education program where parents play the active role in education of their children.

-In 2006, the Wenatchee School District began offering students of Wenatchee High School and Westside High School the ability to take selected classes online at the Wenatchee Internet Academy.
+In 2006, the Wenatchee School District began offering students of Wenatchee High School and WestSide High School the ability to take selected classes online at the Wenatchee Internet Academy.
 These classes employ use of Moodle and Blackboard software packages for managing the distance-learning program.
 All classes are designed by educators at Wenatchee High School and operated by local instructors within the Wenatchee School District.

 The city also has several private schools, most of which are religious: Children's Gate Montessori School, Cascade Christian Academy, The River Academy, St. Joseph Catholic School, and St. Paul's Lutheran School.